4 nutritious swaps for a healthier heart

 As we age, fatty deposits can build up inside in the heart and the arteries can stiffen leading to high blood pressure.
 According to the National Institute on Aging, adults age 65 and older are far more likely than younger people to develop heart disease, have a heart attack, suffer heart failure, or have a stroke.1

 In fact, heart disease is the number one killer in America and a leading cause of disability too.
 2 A study by the Center for Disease Control shows that one in every four deaths in the U.S. is caused by cardiovascular disease.
 3

 Why such a high rate?
 A big part of the blame goes to Americans’ sedentary lifestyles and diet.
-Our propensity for fast food, sugary drinks, and highly processed foods are key contributors to heart disease and other associated risk factors including diabetes and obesity.
-4 In fact, one study shows that about 72 percent of cardiovascular disease deaths are attributable to a poor diet.
-5 Other factors such as smoking and lack of exercise only compound the problem.
+Our propensity for fast food, sugary drinks, and highly processed foods are key contributors to heart disease and other associated risk factors including diabetes and obesity.4 One study shows that about 72% of cardiovascular disease deaths are attributable to a poor diet.5 Other factors such as smoking and lack of exercise only compound the problem.

 The good news is that some relatively simple dietary changes can have a dramatic impact not just on heart health, but also on overall health and well-being.
 Certain foods help lower cholesterol levels, blood pressure, and inflammation in the body, all of which contribute to heart disease.

 Try these four “swaps” for a more heart healthy diet

 Swap 1: Switch fats.
 All fats aren’t created equal.
 Many animal proteins are full of saturated fat, dietary cholesterol, and trans fats which are all bad for your heart.
 Add monounsaturated fats and omega-3 fatty acids — heart healthy “good fats” — to your diet instead.
 You’ll find them in nuts, avocados, fatty cold-water fish like salmon, and olive, peanut and sunflower oils.6